gridsome/gridsome.org/docs/deploy-to-google.md

 ## Prerequisites

 1. Create a project op Google Cloud Platform
-2. Have acces to DNS record of your domain
+2. Have access to DNS record of your domain

 You can host a static website on a Google Cloud Storage bucket for a domain you own.